Loading

 Beskrivelse

-Salesforce is strengthening its 'secure-by-default' architecture by implementing a new, mandatory time-based step-up Multi-factor Authentication (MFA) framework to enhance data protection against unauthorized data exfiltration, starting with Report Export.
-This control requires users to complete an additional step-up challenge when performing a sensitive action, such as running or viewing a report, if a configurable amount of time has passed since their last step-up challenge.
+Salesforce is strengthening its 'secure-by-default' architecture by implementing a new, mandatory time-based step-up Multi-factor Authentication (MFA) framework to enhance data protection against unauthorized data exfiltration.
+This control requires users to complete an additional step-up challenge when performing a sensitive action, such as accessing reports and dashboards, if a configurable amount of time has passed since their last step-up challenge.

 For more info on the roadmap of upcoming targeted Security changes for the Salesforce Platform, see: Security-Related Product Updates to the Salesforce Platform.